prjsab01/aisheebh/README.md

    - Cloudflare will build and deploy your site
    - Future pushes to `main` branch will auto-deploy

-**Note**: No `wrangler.toml` file is needed for Cloudflare Pages static site deployment.
-The build configuration is set in the Cloudflare dashboard.
+**Note**: The `wrangler.toml` file is included for advanced Cloudflare Workers configuration if needed, but Cloudflare Pages handles the deployment automatically.

 ## Sample Data